 A new type of Tangoo has been introduced to the city.
 It still involves dancing, but preludes with dining, cocktails, and some good ol’ socializing.
-Tangoo’s tagline is “imagine your weekend, all in one night”; what underlines this how the Tangoo staff organize everything.
-From drinks, appetizers, dinner, and a night out at a bar or pub, Tangooers don’t worry about line ups or debates on where to go that wouldn’t take up two hours to get in.
+Tangoo’s tagline is “imagine your weekend, all in one night.”
+Underlining this is how the Tangoo staff organize everything.
+From drinks, appetizers, dinner, and a night out at a bar or pub, Tangooers don’t worry about line ups or debates on places to go that wouldn’t take two hours just to get in.
 The effortlessness of a VIP-like service without necessarily sporting a VIP exterior is the perfect reason to bring you and your crew Tangooing over and over again.

 In the very corner of our poster promoting "Creative Acts of Community," is the phrase, "The City Belongs To You."
 It is a reminder to all the artists, designers, performers and others that doing is just as possible as dreaming in a place like Vancouver.
 Whether it’s building a web application that empowers both social change-makers and everyday citizens or just a fashionable way to hold to your coffee cup, creative entrepreneurism thrives in our neighourhoods.